 In one of the big Flickr-updates some years ago, the column to feature a photographer’s albums or collections disappeared and made Flickr less Gallery-like and less inviting for exploration in peoples “backlog”.
 Yes, there’s a link to albums in top-menu, but I don’t think any casual visitor ever sees or open it.
 The flexibility in album organization is Flickr's strongest asset in my opinion, and it's tragic that Flickr has decided to hide the albums from casual visitors.
 But Flickr Fixr puts back a column featuring albums on every photographer's frontpage (photostream).
 The 10 first albums as sorted in Flickr Organizer are shown in this column.

-When hovering the mouse over a photo-tag, Flick Fixr adds an extra direct link to the same photographer's similar tagged photos.
+When hovering the mouse over a photo-tag, Flick Fixr adds an extra link in tags, pointing to the same photographer's similar tagged photos.

 4) Links to album-map and album-comments.

 Currently when a photo is geotagged on Flickr you can follow a link to a map showing the area where the photo was shot.
 However this map does normally only show the latest or most "interesting" photos in the area.
-Usually the photo you was looking at is not included on the map or in the image-ribbon at the bottom of the map (It used to be, but feature was lost in some upgrade).
-Flickr Fixr adds the photo you came from to the image-ribbon, and "opens" the photo.
-Well, it's a 90% fix: To see exactly where it was geotagged, click twice on this photo in the image-ribbon to close and re-open it; Now a star pointing to the exact position of the photo appears on the map.
-Bonus: Flickr Fixr also adds a Google Maps link showing location of a geotagged photo.
+Usually the photo you were looking at is not included on the map or in the image-ribbon at the bottom of the map.
+Flickr Fixr adds the photo you came from to the image-ribbon, when opening Flickr Map on a photo.
+Also "opens" the photo on the image-ribbon, but it's a 90% fix: To see exactly where it was geotagged, click twice on the photo in the image-ribbon to close and re-open it; Now a star showing the exact position of photo appears on the map.
+Bonus: Also adds a link on photopage to show geoposition on Google Maps

 Are you annoyed by having to scroll to the bottom of photostreams for pagination?
 Flickr Fixr adds a pagination-bar above the streams for fast and easy navigation.
 But because the pager-bar sometimes gets pretty wide and might overlap other icons or dropdowns also placed right above the photostream, the top-pager is hidden until you hover your mouse over the center-area right above the photostream.
-The top-pager is available on photostreams, albums and favorite collections, plus in the new "beta experience" group pools and on the Explore page.
-As a little extra bonus on the Explore page, I have also added a link to the hidden/forgotten/deprecated Explore Calendar.
+The top-pager is available on photostreams, albumpages, favorite collections, ("beta experience") group pools and on the Explore page.

 More info about Flickr Fixr in the Flickr Hacks forum, including screenshots and additional comments about restrictions and behaviour of the photo scale/replace feature: